jie17/realm-js/README.md

 ## License

-Realm JS is published under a mix of the Apache License 2.0 and the Realm Platform Extensions License.
+Realm JavaScript is published under a mix of the Apache License v2.0 and the Realm Platform Extensions License.
-Realm Core is published under the Apache 2.0 license and is available [here](https://github.com/realm/realm-core).
+Realm Core is published under the Apache License v2.0 and is available [here](https://github.com/realm/realm-core).

 **This product is not being made available to any person located in Cuba, Iran,